 A consumer tablet battery will last only as long as the charge before they have to be returned to a power station.
 Rugged tablets often have more powerful batteries, allowing them to be used for longer on a single charge.
 In addition, some can be equipped with hot-swappable batteries.
 This allows batteries to be changed without powering down the device, further increasing the length of time it can be used.

 While it’s possible to mount both a consumer or a rugged tablet, there are certain instances where one is better than another.
 In retail, if the tablet will be seen by customers, it’s common to use a sleek familiar tablet.
 For example, iPads equipped with rugged cases are a popular solution.
 By contrast, if mounting a tablet to a forklift or other kind of vehicle is required, a consumer tablet, even in a rugged case, may not be the best option.
 Large machines are rough on technology, with constant shaking and jostling of the device.
 Rugged tablets are purpose-built to handle such abuse, while consumer tablets may crack under the pressure.

 When it comes to choosing between a rugged tablet or a rugged case, it ultimately depends on the job and work environment that the device will be used in.
 For most, a rugged tablet will be the best choice in order to keep your workers as efficient as possible.
 Interested in learning more about the benefits of rugged tablets?
-Contact a MobileDemand Rugged Tablet Expert or call 319.363.4121, and we can help you find the right tool for the job.
+Contact us or call 319-363-4121.